RadouaneAbn/alx-system_engineering-devops/0x00-shell_basics/README.md

 	this script displays the contents list of the current directory using 'ls'

 2-bring_me_home:
-	this script changes the working directory to the user's home directory ($HOME) using 'cd $HOME'
+	this script changes the working directory to the user's home directory (/root) using 'cd'